No. 502 Squadron RAuxAF: In Coastal Command

-On 28 November 1938, No. 502 (Ulster) Squadron became part of RAF Coastal Command, and was re-equipped with Avro Ansons in January 1939.
-When war broke out, the squadron was used to fly patrols in the Atlantic off the Irish Coast.
-From October 1940, the Squadron flew with Armstrong Whitworth Whitleys.
-It was reported that on 30 November 1941 the squadron became the first Coastal Command unit to make a successful attack on a U-boat with air-to-surface radar, sinking U-Boat U-206 in the Bay of Biscay.
+On 28 November 1938, No. 502 (Ulster) Squadron became part of RAF Coastal Command, and was re-equipped with Avro Anson, a twin-engine, multi-role aircraft, in January 1939.
+When war broke out, the squadron was used to fly maritime patrols in the Atlantic Ocean off the Irish Coast.
+From October 1940, the Squadron flew with Armstrong Whitworth Whitley, a twin-engined medium bomber.
+It was reported that on 30 November 1941 the squadron became the first Coastal Command unit to make a successful attack on a U-boat with air-to-surface-vessel radar, sinking U-boat U-206 in the Bay of Biscay.
 This report has been countered with newer information that the U-206 was more probably sunk by the minefield, "Beech," laid there by the British after August 1940, and that the squadron's attack was actually on U-71, which escaped without loss.

-In January 1942 the squadron officially moved to both Norfolk (RAF Docking) and Cornwall, where a maintenance station was set up at RAF St Eval.
-Until 1944 the squadron's main role was to carry anti-submarine patrols.
-In January 1943 conversion to Halifax GR.Mk.IIs began, the first patrol by this type being flown on 12 March.
-In addition to anti-submarine patrols, now also attacks on enemy shipping off the French coast were made.
-In September 1944 with the French coast back in Allied hands, the squadron moved to Scotland at RAF Stornoway to carry out attacks on German shipping off the Norwegian coast, remaining there until the end of the war.
+In January 1942, the squadron officially moved to both Norfolk (RAF Docking) and Cornwall, where a maintenance station was set up at RAF St Eval.
+Until 1944 the squadron's main role was to carry out anti-submarine patrols.
+In January 1943 conversion to Handley Page Halifax GR.Mk.II, a British four-engined heavy bomber, began, with the first patrol by this type being flown on 12 March.
+In addition to anti-submarine patrols, now also attacks on enemy shipping off the occupied French coast were made.
+In September 1944, with the French coast back in Allied hands, the squadron moved to RAF Stornoway in Scotland, to carry out attacks on German shipping off the Norwegian coast, remaining there until the end of the war.
 It was disbanded on 25 May 1945.

 Into the jet age

-With the reactivation of the Auxiliary Air Force, No. 502 was reformed on 10 May 1946, again at RAF Aldergrove, but now as a light bomber squadron, equipped with Mosquito B.25s from July 1946.
-In December night fighter Mosquitoes replaced the bombers, but in June 1948 the units of the by now Royal Auxiliary Air Force all converted to the day fighter role, 502 receiving Spitfire F.22s for the purpose.
-Jet conversion began in January 1951 with the arrival of Vampire FB.5s, which were supplemented by FB.9s in July 1954.
+With the reactivation of the Auxiliary Air Force, No. 502 was reformed on 10 May 1946, again at RAF Aldergrove, but now as a light bomber squadron, equipped with de Havilland Mosquito B.25 from July 1946.
+In December night fighter de Havilland Mosquitoe replaced the bomber variant, but in June 1948 the units of the by now Royal Auxiliary Air Force all converted to the day fighter role, 502 receiving Supermarine Spitfire F.22 fighter aircraft for the purpose.
+Jet conversion began in January 1951 with the arrival of de Havilland Vampire FB.5, which were supplemented by the FB.9 variant in July 1954.
 The squadron continued to fly both types until, along with all the flying units of the RAuxAF, it was disbanded on 10 March 1957.